Mazurel/nix-cleaned-path-issue/README.md

 # Test of cleaned paths and restricted mode in Nix

-This is a small experiment that demonstrates potential issue with flake's restricted mode.
+This is a small experiment that demonstrates a potential issue with flake's restricted mode.

 ## Structure and usage